murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 - Move your Avatar
 - Take one Action with your Avatar

-Additionally, you can make 1 **Hack** per round - either on your group's turn or during the opponents' turn.
+Additionally, you can make 1 **Hack** per round - at any point you wish during either your group's turn or during the opponents' turn.
 This doesn't count against your Actions for your turn.

 ## Actions
 You can make the following Actions during your turn.